Publish a feature service

 - Check the box for Open the properties dialog for this task when I click Finish box and click Finish.

-- Under Security options, check the box for Run whether user is logged on or not and check Do not store password.
+- On the General tab, under Security options, check the box for Run whether user is logged on or not and check Do not store password.
 Click OK.

 In this tutorial, you downloaded data from the Water Data for Texas website and created a hosted feature layer.
 You created, customized, and shared a hosted feature layer view of the hosted feature layer to isolate the public item from the update process.
 You adapted, downloaded, and used a Python script to obtain the latest data from the website and update the hosted feature layer.
 You also created a .bat file and scheduled a Windows task to run the Python script.
 When the task runs, the overwrite Python script will update the hosted feature layer.
 You configured the task to run daily, so any web maps or apps that display the hosted feature layer view will show the latest data each day.